High Flux Isotope Reactor: History

 After a thorough review of many aspects of HFIR operation, the reactor was restarted for fuel cycle 288 on April 18, 1989, to operate initially at very low power levels (8.5 MW) until all operating crews were fully trained and it was possible to operate continuously at higher power.
 After the April 1989 restart, a further shutdown of nine months occurred due to a question as to procedural adequacy.
-During this time, oversight of HFIR was transferred to the DOE Office of Nuclear Energy (NE); previously, oversight was through the Office of Energy Research (ER).
+During this time, oversight of HFIR was transferred to the DOE Office of Nuclear Energy; previously, oversight was through the Office of Energy Research.
 Following permission by Secretary of Energy James D. Watkins to resume startup operation in January 1990, full power was reached on May 18, 1990.
 Ongoing programs have been established for procedural and technological upgrade of the HFIR during its operating life.

 In 2007, HFIR completed the most dramatic transformation in its 40-year history.
-During a shutdown of more than a year, the facility was refurbished and a number of new instruments were installed, as well as a cold neutron source.
-The reactor was restarted in mid-May that year; it attained its full power of 85 MW within a couple of days, and experiments resumed within a week.
+During a shutdown of more than a year, the facility was refurbished and new instruments were installed, including a cold neutron source.
+When the reactor was restarted, it attained its full power of 85 MW within a couple of days, and experiments resumed within a week.
 Improvements and upgrades include an overhaul of the reactor structure for reliable, sustained operation; significant upgrading of the eight thermal-neutron spectrometers in the beam room; new computer system controls; installation of the liquid hydrogen cold source; and a new cold neutron guide hall.
 The upgraded HFIR will eventually house 15 instruments, including 7 for research using cold neutrons.

 Although HFIR's main mission is now neutron scattering research, one of its original primary purposes was the production of californium-252 and other transuranium isotopes for research, industrial, and medical applications.
 HFIR is the western world's sole supplier of californium-252, an isotope with uses such as cancer therapy and detection of pollutants in the environment and explosives in luggage.
-Beyond its contributions to isotope production and neutron scattering, HFIR also provides for a variety of irradiation tests and experiments that benefit from the facility's exceptionally high neutron flux.